 |Chatak bird (Pied Crested Cuckoo)|

 Swati is in the Hindu calendar system the month of October, in India a monsoon season when the Chatak bird refuses all sources of water except the pure rain that drops like pearls from the Moon (Soma) or the star Arcturis (Swati's star in the Indian tradition).
 This story is often used as an allegory in various ancient texts and poems for the discriminating seeker who only seeks the pleasure of the Divine, abandoning the pleasures below (of the body or material world).
+Intuitively, this also suggests or hints about a fasting practice to me.

 "This bird is often quoted by saints as an example of an ideal spiritual seeker who ignores all things worldly and quenches its thirst by drinking directly from the heavens above."I think Sri Ramakrishna is one of those saints.